damianveltkamp/dotfiles/README.md

 # Dotfiles

 Repository for all my dotfile configurations, and installation steps to get everything running on a new machine.
+Not advised to blindly copy paste from this repo, this is all for personal use, feel free to get inspired.

 ## Table of contents